 Pinterest Banks on Web Analytics

-Social pinboarding phenomenon Pinterest has announced the release of a new set of tools to help brands analyze the effectiveness of their content marketing and social engagement on the platform.
+Yesterday, social pinboarding phoneme Pinterest announced the release of a new set of tools to help brands analyze the effectiveness of their content marketing and social engagement on the platform.
 Known simply as Pinterest Web Analytics, product manager Cat Lee, in an interview with Reuters, is quoted as saying, "The goal is really to help websites understand what content is resonating with people on Pinterest.”

 This is potentially big news, as businesses and marketers try to figure out the best way to approach the fast-growing social network.
 At a time when marketers are scrambling to improve social conversion rates by offering personalized user content, Pinterest Web Analytics should be well received.